Kithraya/Array-ForEach-Extension/README.md

  // 4, 4, 7, 3
  // 6, 6, 7, 5
  ```
 Note that `count` is not updated whenever you return `continue` or `true`, as `foreach` will assume that you skipped over executing your function.
-If you simply return without specifying a value, `count` is also updated.
+If you simply return without specifying a value, `count` is updated as well.